AstraSurge/gpteams/README.en.md

 - Users can choose to sync a local conversation to the cloud (to be implemented).
 - Users can share conversations with other members of the team (to be implemented).

 All of the above functions are included in the development plan, and you can check the progress on our [development board](https://sharing.clickup.com/31625481/b/h/6-900200430791-2/756b82376fc8197).
-If you have any better suggestions or comments, please feel free to contact us at [opensource@anarch.studio](mailto:opensource@anarch.studio).
+If you have any better suggestions or comments, please feel free to contact us at [contact@astrasurge.com](mailto:contact@astrasurge.com).

 ## Quick Start